Medicare Programs

 COPD + Heart Failure

-Respiratory and cardiac comorbidity with frequent exacerbation risk.
+Respiratory and cardiac comorbidity with high exacerbation risk.

 Diabetes + CKD